Balanced metrics on non-Kahler Calabi-Yau threefolds: Introduction

+(Here $\Omega$ is a holomorphic $3$-form of the Calabi-Yau threefold.)
+We hope that the solutions to the Strominger system for $Y$ can be prolonged through conifold transitions.
+One can also consult the discussion on this point from CFT in \cite{Ad}.

-We note that for explicit existence result, Goldstein and Prokushkin \cite{GP} constructed balanced metrics on torus bundles over $K3$ surfaces and {over} complex abelian surfaces (cf. \cite{DRS} and \cite{BBDG}).
-Later, D. Grantcharov, G. Grantcharov and Y.S.
-Poon \cite{GGP} constructed CYT structures on torus bundles over more general compact K\"ahler surfaces; as a consequence they constructed CYT structures on complex manifolds of topological type $(k-1)(S^2\times S^4)\# k(S^3\times S^3)$ for $k\geq 1$.
-Note that for compact complex manifolds with trivial canonical line bundles, the existence of a CYT strctures and of balanced metrics are equivalent (e.g. \cite{LYZ}).
-In comparison, our construction provides balanced metrics on a larger class of threefolds; they include those of types $\#_k S^3\times S^3$ for any $k\geq 2$. \begin{coro} $\#_k S^3\times S^3$ for any $k\geq 2$ admits a balanced metric. \end{coro}
+We add that there are explicit existence results on balanced metrics.
+Goldstein and Prokushkin \cite{GP} constructed balanced metrics on torus bundles over $K3$ surfaces and {over} complex abelian surfaces (cf. \cite{DRS} and \cite{BBDG}).
+Later, D. Grantcharov, G. Grantcharov and Poon \cite{GGP} constructed CYT structures on torus bundles over more general compact K\"ahler surfaces; as a consequence they constructed CYT structures on complex manifolds of topological type $(k-1)(S^2\times S^4)\# k(S^3\times S^3)$ for $k\geq 1$.
+However, the canonical line bundles of these complex manifolds are non-trivial.
+Note that for compact complex manifolds with trivial canonical line bundles, the existence of CYT structures is equivalent to the existence of balanced metrics \cite{LYZ}.
+Along this line, our construction provides CYT structures on a large \black class of threefolds, including those of types $\#_{k\ge 2}( S^3\times S^3)$. \vsp

-We now outline the proof of our existence theorem.
-Our first step is to modify a K\"ahler metric on $Y$ near the $(-1,-1)$-curves $E_i$ to get a balance metric $\omega_0$ on the contraction $X_0$ that is smooth and balanced away from the singularities of $X_0$; near its singularities, $\omega_0$ coincides with the Ricci-flat metric of Candelas-de la Ossa's (see \cite{CO}). {Note that this {\sl local} construction only yields a balanced metric because the areas of $E_i$ under the new metric $\omega_0$ are zero, which is impossible if $\omega_0$ is closed}.
-This is done in Section 2.
+We now outline the proof of the theorem.
+Our first step is to modify a K\"ahler metric on $Y$ near the contracted curves $E_i$ to get a balanced metric $\omega_0$ on the contraction $X_0$ so that near the singularities of $X_0$ the metric $\omega_0$ coincides with the K\"ahler Ricci-flat metric of Candelas-de la Ossa's (see \cite{CO}).

-After, we shall deform $\omega_0$ to a family of smooth balanced metrics on $X_t$.
-Since Candelas-de la Ossa's metrics on the cone singularity can be deformed to smooth Ricci-flat metrics on the smoothing of the cone singularity, we can deform $\omega_0$ to smooth hermitian metrics $\omega_t$ that are K\"ahler near the singular points of $X_0$ and are almost balanced on $X_t$ for small $t$.
-To get balanced metrics, we first perturb $\omega_t^2$ by
+After this, we deform $\omega_0$ to smooth almost balanced hermitian metrics $\omega_t$ on $X_t$ so that they are K\"ahler and Ricci-flat near the singular points of $X_0$.
+We achieve the Ricci-flatness by using the deformation of Candelas-de la Ossa's metric on the cone singularity to smooth Ricci-flat metrics on the smoothing of the cone singularity.